-Seasonal Allergy Treatment Questions and Answers
+Seasonal Allergy Treatment Doctor Q&A

 Allergies are such a nuisance.
 The sneezing and runny nose can interfere with your daily life and so can hives or a rash.
-At Piniella Asthma and Allergy Center we’re able to possibly determine the cause of your seasonal allergies and provide you with a treatment to help.
+At Piniella Asthma and Allergy Center, we’re able to possibly determine the cause of your seasonal allergies and provide you with a treatment to help.
 You’ll finally be able to go outside during any season and enjoy the outdoors.

 Seasonal allergies occur when your immune system reacts to an outdoor allergen.
 Your immune system targets the allergen as an “invader” and tries to fight it off, hence your symptoms.